 Put some Windex on it!

 Suppose you’re an ecommerce site selling unique household cleaning products.
+You’ve grown a strong customer base using loads of marketing efforts (like these).
 Your Supercustomers are like the Portokalos in My Big Fat Greek Wedding.

 They’re buying Windex.
 Lots of Windex.
 Every possible color, smell, and size.

 And you think they’re a bit nuts.
 I mean, how many windows can a middle-class family in Chicago have?